 Excess Spread Range: None guaranteed as transaction is unhedged Credit Enhancement/Reserves: 20% reserve fund Subordination of the notes Pool spread Form of Liquidity: Cash reserve and principal to pay interest Number of Interest Payments Covered by Liquidity: No liquidity line for interest payments.
-However, at closing, the cash reserve covers more than four years of intere senior fees, even considering three-month EURIBOR of 4% and 0.5% of stressed senior fees st and % of Reserve Fund Dedicated to Liquidity: None.
-The cash reserve does not have a liquidity ledger Interest Payments: Quarterly in arrears on each payment date Principal Payments: Pass-through on each payment date Payment Dates: 16 February, May, August and November Hedging Arrangements: None
+However, at closing, the cash reserve covers more than three years of interest and senior fees, even considering three-month EURIBOR of 4% and 0.5% of stressed senior fees % of Reserve Fund Dedicated to Liquidity: None.
+The cash reserve does not have a liquidity ledger Interest Payments: Quarterly in arrears on each payment date Principal Payments: Pass-through on each payment date Payment Dates: 15 January, 15 April, 15 July and 15 October Hedging Arrangements: None